When Do I Bury vs. Pack Out My Poop?

 Question #2: Can I Get 75 Adult Paces From Water, Trails and Campsites?

 If you can find a spot to go that’s private, that others are not likely to come in contact with and that isn’t at risk of contaminating a body of water then burying is likely okay.
-75 adult paces or 200 feet is the rule of thumb for how far you should be from these things.
-However, in places like Canyonlands or parts of the Grand Canyon, it’s difficult to get the required distance from a water source.
-In places like these a pack-it-out system is the best approach.
+75 adult paces or 200 feet is how far you should be from water, trails and campsites.
+In places like Canyonlands or parts of the Grand Canyon, it’s difficult to get the required distance from a water source, so packing out is the best approach.

 Question #3: Am I Below Tree Line?